SimonChris/AndroidIF/README.md

 # AndroidIF
 How to turn your Inform 7 game into an Android app

-1) Install Android Studio, if you do not have it already.
+1) Install Android Studio if you do not have it already.

 2) If you are not familiar with Android development, you should start by working through a simple beginners tutorial.
 Once you can get a basic "Hello World" app to run on your device, you are ready to proceed.